 As far back as I can remember, my mother Beverly always curled her hair.
 Way back, it was pin curls.
 Who remembers pin curls?
 Then she switched to rollers.
 Before she went anywhere, she had to “put her hair up.”
-Here she is about 20 years ago, in her mid 60s.
+The photo above was taken about 20 years ago, when she was in her mid 60s.

-About 10 years ago, she decided she was tired of the hassle and proclaimed that she was no longer going to curl her hair.
+About 10 years ago, she decided she was tired of the hassle.
+She proclaimed that she was no longer going to curl her hair.
 From then on, we’d have to get used to her with straight hair.
 We did, and she enjoyed all the extra time she suddenly had.

 No longer washing her hair

 It slowly became obvious that she was not washing her hair regularly.
-When we asked her about it, she would first insist that she had washed it in the shower just that morning — or was it the other day?
+When we asked her about it, she would first insist that she had washed it in the shower just that morning.
+She then didn’t remember if it was the other day?
 She couldn’t recall.

 With a lot of help from caregivers and family members, my mother is still able to live at home.
 Every few months, someone would take her to the hairdresser to get a hair cut.
 One of her caregivers suggested that maybe we could make a weekly appointment.
-That would ensure that at least once a week her hair would be washed and it might also be a very pleasurable experience.
+That would ensure that at least once a week her hair would be washed.
+It might also be a very pleasurable experience.